dmbarbour/wikilon/docs/AwelonLang.md

 Interpeted text is a convenient hack but doesn't scale, compose, or abstract nicely.
 Structure is easy to abstract, compose, and evolve to support mixed data, but needs *Editable Views* to provide a usable syntax.
 Use of *Secure Hash Resources* is the most convenient wherever you'd conventionally use an external text or binary file.

-Embedded texts are suitable for simple things like labels, test data, inline comments, and micro-DSLs such as regular expressions.
-They are not suitable for general use.

 ## Secure Hash Resources

-It is possible to identify binaries by *secure hash*.
-Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-verifying, and implicitly shared.
-They are also much smaller than many URLs or file paths.
+It is possible to identify binaries by their *secure hash*.
+Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-authenticating, implicitly shared, automatically named, uniformly sized, and smaller than many full URLs or file paths.
 Awelon systems leverage secure hashes to reference binaries and code outside the dictionary:

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`

-Semantically, secure hash resources are treated as words.
-They may appear anywhwere a word may be used.
-Binaries use the same list encoding as embedded texts.
-The referenced definition is lazily inlined.
-Of course, secure hashe resources share a global namespace, independent of dictionary.
+Secure hash resources may appear anywhwere an Awelon word may appear, and is interpreted relative to the local dictionary.
+For example, binaries use the same encoding as embedded texts, and the meaning ultimately depends on the local definitions for `zero`, `succ`, `null`, and `cons`.

 Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet specialized to avoid conflicts with numbers or human meaningful words.
 Some example hashes, chained from the word `test`: